-I, Mr. S. Sundararaman ("Registered Valuer" or "RV" or "I" or "My" or "Me") bearing IBBI registration number IBBI/RV/06/2018/10238, have been appointed vide letter dated 3rd April 2023 as an independent valuer, as defined as per Regulation 2(zzf) of the SEBI InvIT Regulations, by Edelweiss Real Assets Managers Limited ("ERAML" or "the Investment Manager") acting as the investment manager for Anzen India Energy Yield Plus Trust ("the Trust" or "InvIT"), an infrastructure investment trust, registered with the Securities Exchange Board of India ("SEBI") with effect from 18th January 2022, bearing registration number IN/InvIT/21-22/0020 and Axis Trustee Services Limited ("the Trustee") acting on behalf of the Trust for the purpose of the financial valuation of the special purpose vehicles (defined below and hereinafter together referred as "the SPVs") of Sekura Energy Private Limited ("the Sponsor" or "Sekura") as per the requirements of the Securities and Exchange Board of India (Infrastructure Investment Trusts) Regulations, 2014, as amended ("SEBI InvIT Regulations").
+I, Mr. S. Sundararaman ("Registered Valuer" or "RV" or "I" or "My" or "Me") bearing IBBI registration number IBBI/RV/06/2018/10238, have been appointed vide letter dated 22nd February 2024 as an independent valuer, as defined as per Regulation 2(zzf) of the SEBI InvIT Regulations, by Edelweiss Real Assets Managers Limited ("ERAML" or "the Investment Manager") acting as the investment manager for Anzen India Energy Yield Plus Trust ("the Trust" or "InvIT"), an infrastructure investment trust, registered with the Securities Exchange Board of India ("SEBI") with effect from 18th January 2022, bearing registration number IN/InvIT/21-22/0020 and Axis Trustee Services Limited ("the Trustee") acting on behalf of the Trust for the purpose of the financial valuation of the special purpose vehicles (defined below and hereinafter together referred as "the SPVs") of the Trust as per the requirements of the Securities and Exchange Board of India (Infrastructure Investment Trusts) Regulations, 2014, as amended ("SEBI InvIT Regulations").

-I am enclosing the Report providing opinion on the fair enterprise value of the SPVs as defined hereinafter on a going concern basis as at 31st March 2023("Valuation Date").
+I am enclosing the Report providing opinion on the fair enterprise value of the SPVs as defined hereinafter on a going concern basis as at 31st March 2024("Valuation Date").